samcarrington/code-style/pages/markdown/javascript.md

 Use [single file components][vue-single-file] to organise the components in your project.
 The [official Vue style guide][vue-style] should be followed.

+There's a useful article on setting up your IDE for use with Vue and eslint [on Medium][vue-eslint-medium].

 #### Underscore {.title .is-4}

 You may not need underscore/lodash.
 If you're targeting modern browsers there